septor/pepperprintthis/README.md

 ## Bugs, etc.

 Submit an issue.
-No feature requests will be handled as the project handles my needs just fine (for now).
+Feature requests are unlikely to be implemented as the project handles my needs just fine (for now).